-Brighton is well known across Britain as a famously-charming, seaside resort town.
+Brighton is well-known across Britain as a famously-charming, seaside resort town.
 Often called 'London by the sea' by visitors, Brighton is a popular escape for UK residents and international travellers alike.

 You can ride the Crazy Mouse, a high lateral ride that will twist and turn you above the sea.
 Thrill-seekers should check out the Booster, a ride that catapults you 12 meters into the sky, giving you the best view in Brighton.

-The Lanes in Brighton are a famous collection of streets that house many small shops selling jewellery, antiques and designer fashion.
-Stop for a bite to eat in one of the quirky restaurants or cafes, or grab a quick treat while listening to live jazz or watching the street performers.
+While you're there - or whenever you tire of shopping - stop for a bite to eat in one of the quirky restaurants or cafes, or grab a quick treat while listening to live jazz or watching the street performers.

-There are also numerous cafes, restaurants, and pubs along the area to grab a bite and do some people watching.
-Conveniently, North Laine is only a 15-minute walk from Brighton Pier.
-Spend the afternoon shopping and then head to the Pier for some games and fun.
+There are also numerous cafes, restaurants, and pubs in the area to grab a bite, sit back and partake in some people watching.
+Conveniently, North Laine is only a 15-minute walk from Brighton Pier, so you can spend the morning shopping before heading to the Pier for an afternoon of fun and games.

-Last, but certainly not least, of your absolute must-sees in Brighton is the Royal Pavilion.
-Designed by the famed architect John Nash to be the Royal seaside retreat for George, Prince of Wales, the pavilion is renowned for its design, built in the Indo-Saracenic style prevalent in India during the 19th century.
-You'll love visiting the Pavilion gardens, one of the few fully restored regency gardens in the country.
-You'll also enjoy visiting the many saloons and reception rooms that have been undergoing constant preservation.
-You will be taken back into another era, a piece of history that was graciously sold to the people of Brighton when Queen Victoria decided on a new summer home in the Isle of Wight.
+While you're there, explore the expansive Pavilion gardens.
+As one of the few fully restored regency gardens in the country, the perfectly preserved saloons and reception rooms are a must-visit.
+In fast, your visit will trasnfer you into another era, as you walk through a piece of history that was graciously sold to the people of Brighton when Queen Victoria decided on a new summer home in the Isle of Wight.

 You're probably already envisioning yourself lying on the pebble beaches of Brighton and playing a game or two for a prize on the pier.
 Don't forget to grab travel insurance to ensure your relaxation holiday goes off without a hitch.